puppetlabs/puppetlabs-postgresql/REFERENCE.md

 Data type: `Hash`

 Specifies a hash of environment variables used when connecting to a remote server.
 Becomes the default for other defined types, such as postgresql::server::role.

 Default value: `$postgresql::server::default_connect_settings`

 ### <a name="postgresql--server--pg_hba_rule"></a>`postgresql::server::pg_hba_rule`

-lint:ignore:140chars
-lint:endignore:140chars
+This resource manages an individual rule that applies to the file defined in target.

 #### Parameters